All Episodes

 I think you're right.

-I've no brief against Myers, but I am concerned that this is gonna be like O'Connell or or Kennedy.
+I have no brief against Myers, but I am concerned that this is going to be like O'Connor or Kennedy.

-You have solid principles, you're pro-life, you're against uh aristocracy, you know, uh uh just the Supreme Court ruling the nation and not the people.
+You're against aristocracy, you know, just the Supreme Court ruling the nation and not the people.

 We won't be motivated to go out there and spend those extra hours in the hot sun going door to door.